GitToby/howto-ai/README.md

 ## General Directions

 Set the model you want by using the `--set-model` flag or updating the config file at `.config/howto-ai/config.toml`.
-We use [liteLLM](https://docs.litellm.ai/docs/providers) for the proxy service, so any supported model will work.
+We use [liteLLM](https://docs.litellm.ai/docs/providers) for their adapter service, so any supported model will work.

 ```shell
 howto --set-model '<provider>/<model>'